Chen-Yulin/Besiege-Modern-Docs-Src/docs/logic-units/IF.md

 # IF
 ![IF](./img/IF.png)

+Judge whether the two inputs satisfy the condition.

 ## Input Ports
 There are two input ports (`i1`,`i2`).
 Their types are the same.
 Type can be `bool` or `float`, set by the first menu mapper.